Electric Lightwave: History

 The company was founded in 1996 through the acquisition of OGI Telecomm, a shared tenant provider formed in 1984 to provide voice and data services to the Oregon Graduate Institute (then based in unincorporated Washington County) and businesses in the AmberGlen Business Park, a nearby office park.
 The company became Integra Telecom in 1998.

 By the year 2000 Integra had grown to annual revenues of $42 million, and grown to around $150 million in 2005.
 Integra Telecom doubled in size through the acquisition of Electric Lightwave (ELI) from Citizens Communications (later renamed Frontier Communications) in 2006, and in 2007 acquired Eschelon Telecom, which again doubled the size of the company.
-ELI was purchased for $243 million in cash as well as an assumption of $4 million in debt in a deal that closed on August 1, 2006.
+ELI was a telecommunications company originally formed in 1988, by John Warta, John Rivenburgh, Earl Kamsky and Richard Furnival, formed to compete with US West and GTE in the Pacific Northwest.
+Portland General Electric was an initial investor of ELI; then, Citizens Utilities became the largest investor in 1990.
+ELI became the first company to compete locally in Oregon, Washington, Idaho, Utah, and one of the first in California and Arizona.
+Integra purchased ELI for $243 million in cash as well as an assumption of $4 million in debt in a deal that closed on August 1, 2006.
 The Eschelon purchase was for $566 million in cash and $144 million in assumed debt.

 In 2007, Integra had 1,100 employees and annual revenues of $340 million before their purchase of Eschelon.
-That year they moved part of their operations into the 20-story Lloyd Center Tower in Portland's Lloyd District on the city's eastside.
+That year, they moved part of their operations into the 20-story Lloyd Center Tower in Portland's Lloyd District on the city's eastside.
 This is near their headquarters at the 1201 Lloyd Building.
 By 2009 the company had grown to annual revenues of more than $680 million and employed more than 550 people at their headquarters and 2,300 people across the company.
 In 2009, the company brought in new investors to reduce its debt load by approximately $600 million.
 Integra accumulated much of the debt due to its earlier acquisitions, and, according to news reports, faced the possibility of bankruptcy due to breaching covenants in its loan agreements.

 In 2011, the company announced the replacement of co-founder and thirteen year CEO Dudley Slater.
-According to news reports, under Slater the upstart company grew into one of Portland's largest businesses and became a leader among a new class of competitive Internet companies.
+According to news reports, under Slater, the upstart company grew into one of Portland's largest businesses and became a leader among a new class of competitive Internet companies.